Alyson Kishi Rose Hills

 Stereopsis and Motor Control in a Prehension Task

-The aim of this study is to quantify the relationship between stereopsis (the ability to see depth) and the ability to precisely grasp an object.
-We will present objects in a frontal view that minimizes other cues to their shape and ask participants to reach and pick up the objects while recording their hand movements.
-It is our hope that the study will illuminate our understanding of how stereopsis benefits manual tasks and provide a basis for therapies that improve binocular function and depth perception.
+Precise and coordinated motor movement, such as prehension, is an essential skill for completing everyday tasks.
+The aim of this study is to quantify the relationship between stereopsis (the ability to see depth) and skilled prehension (the ability to precisely grasp an object).
+We present objects in a frontal view that minimizes other cues to their shape and ask participants to reach and pick up the objects while recording their hand movements.
+Because grasping an object relies on 3-dimensional object properties and relative disparity, we predict that individuals with anomalous depth perception will have impaired ability to grasp objects.
+Thus, in a subset of the larger study, stereo-anomalous participants will undergo perceptual learning training using virtual reality games to observe any possible recovered stereopsis and improved motor movement.
+It is our ultimate hope that the study will illuminate our understanding of how stereopsis benefits manual tasks and provide a basis for therapies that improve binocular function and depth perception.